bradleytaunt/1mb-club/README.md

 In order to submit a website you must adhere to the following process:

-1. Check to see if the website you are submitting had already been added
+1. Check to see if the website you are submitting has already been added
 2. Use <a href="https://tools.pingdom.com">tools.pingdom.com</a> to get the proper page weight
 3. Open a new PR:
     - Create a new file under the `_site_listings` directory